-- 3.1 COMPENSATION Employees covered by this Agreement shall be compensated at the established monthly base salary rates under the Basic Pay Schedule for sworn fire personnel.
-All positions under this Schedule shall be assigned a range number established by the City Council resolution. - 3.2 DATE OF SALARY ADJUSTMENTS The City will adjust the monthly base salary for members of the Association based upon the following:
+3.1 COMPENSATION - Employees covered by this Agreement shall be compensated at the established monthly base salary rates under the Basic Pay Schedule for sworn fire personnel.
+All positions under this Schedule shall be assigned a range number established by the City Council resolution.

+3.2 DATE OF SALARY ADJUSTMENTS - The salary adjustments will be implemented for the benchmark class of Firefighter and applied equally to Fire Engineer and Fire Captain.
+The City will adjust the monthly base salary for members of the Association based upon the following:

-First Year of the Agreement - Effective the pay period that includes July 1, 2004, the City will adjust the monthly base salary for members of the Association by the average fair wage increase, utilizing the existing total compensation calculation, less 3%.
-This results in an adjustment of 6.4% for the first year.
+First Year of the Agreement - Effective the pay period that includes July 1, 2007, the City will adjust the monthly base salary for members of the Association by the average fair wage increase, utilizing the existing total compensation calculation.
+This results in an adjustment of 3.56% for the first year.